 The Ombudsman serves Parliament and its Committees.
-It is a very special honour to serve as an officer of the Parliament and a privilege to present to Parliament the report of our work in 2019-20.
+I consider it the highest honour to serve as an officer of the Parliament and a great privilege to present to Parliament the report of our work in 2020-21.

-Chris Field
+Chris Field OMBUDSMAN